-On the "99th birthday of the democratic constitutional state" on August 14 (the Weimar Constitution took effect on August 14, 1919), gbs and ifw launched a "constitutional breach ticker" (available in German), which shows, second by second, how long Germany's leading politicians have already disregarded the principle of the state's ideological neutrality.
-At the same time, the philosophical legal essay "The Blind Spot of the German Legal System" was published, which explains that citizens' civil liberties are still curtailed by "irrational, empirically unfounded and ideologically biased legal norms" - from the "cradle to the grave, and even beyond, i.e. from embryo protection to the requirement to bury the dead in a cemetery".
+On the "99th birthday of the democratic constitutional state" on August 14 (the Weimar Constitution took effect on August 14, 1919) gbs and ifw launched a "constitutional breach ticker" (available in German), which shows, second by second, how long Germany's leading politicians have disregarded the principle of the state's ideological neutrality already.
+At the same time the philosophical legal essay "The Blind Spot of the German Legal System" was published, which explains that citizens' civil liberties are still curtailed by "irrational, empirically unfounded and ideologically biased legal norms" - from the "cradle to the grave, and even beyond, i.e. from embryo protection to the requirement to bury the dead in a cemetery".

-In September, the experts of the Institut für Weltanschauungsrechts (ifw - Institute for Worldview Law) were pleased with the groundbreaking judgement of the European Court of Justice (ECJ), which declared the dismissal of a chief physician for "lack of loyalty" to the Catholic Church to be prohibited discrimination according to Art.
+Also in September the experts of the Institut für Weltanschauungsrecht (ifw - Institute for Worldview Law) were pleased with the groundbreaking judgement of the European Court of Justice (ECJ), which declared the dismissal of a chief physician for "lack of loyalty" to the Catholic Church to be prohibited discrimination according to Art.
 21 of the Charter of the European Union.
 Ingrid Matthäus-Maier (ifw member, gbs adviser, and spokeswoman for the "Campaign against Religious Discrimination in the Workplace") considers the ruling to be "the beginning of the end of church labour law in Germany".

 4th quarter: #unteilbar, criminal charges against catholic abuse offenders and the "Secular Week of Human Rights"

-This will also be the subject of the 70th anniversary celebration of the UN Declaration of Human Rights on December 10 in Hamburg, which brings the "Year of Human Rights" of the Giordano Bruno Stiftung to a close.
+This will also be the subject of the 70th anniversary celebration of the UN Declaration of Human Rights on December 10 in Hamburg, which brings the Giordano Bruno Stiftung's "Year of Human Rights" to a close.
 Jacqueline Neumann (ifw) and Michael Schmidt-Salomon (gbs) will speak in the "Haus der Patriotischen Geselschaft von 1765" about the "Human right to an ideologically neutral State" - a topic which will be of particular interest to the gbs in the new year.

 A succesful track record

-The review above is only a sample of the activities that took place in 2018 in the foundation's environment (for a more detailed description see the foundation's activity report, which will be published in Spring/Summer 2019). gbs directorate and business management were pleased with the developments of the past year.
-There is concern about the threat to human rights posed by the worldwide advance of nationalists and fundamentalists (hence the campaign "Weltbürger statt Reichsbürger!"), but these identitary forces have hardly been able to gain a foothold in Germany so far (despite the successes of the right-wing party AfD).
+The review above is only a sample of the activities that took place in 2018 in the foundation's environment (for a more detailed description please see the foundation's activity report, which will be published in Spring/Summer 2019). gbs directorate and business management were pleased with the developments of the past year.
+There is concern about the threat to human rights posed by the worldwide advance of nationalists and fundamentalists (hence the campaign "World Citizens instead of Reich Citizens!"), but these identitary forces have hardly been able to gain a foothold in Germany so far (despite the successes of the right-wing party AfD).
 The secularization also progressed in the German population (especially among younger people), which increasingly forced religious communities to come around.
 Thus the Evangelical Church of Bavaria recently decided to renounce the "special church money in marriages of different beliefs" retroactively to January 1, 2018, against which the gbs in cooperation with the ifw had conducted several model lawsuits.

 The founder Herbert Steffen was particularly happy that the gbs had already crossed the "magic line" of 10,000 supporting members in November 2018: "I always hoped, but didn't necessarily expect, that I would still experience this.
 It appears that I must now set myself new goals..."